Global anthropogenic temperature

 to enlightening the world of climate science on those very impacts.
 In support of my findings (low R value for

-gases to global warming turns out to be insignificant. climate
+to global warming turns out to be insignificant. climate

 warming would appear to be very highly